OpenSpace/openspace-api-js/script/README.md

-# OpenSpace JavaScript API

-## TypeScript Declaration Generator
+# OpenSpace JavaScript API - TypeScript Declaration Generator

-This folder contains a helper Python script that automatically generates a TypeScript declaration file (`d.ts`) for the OpenSpace Javascript API.
+This folder contains a helper Python script that generates a TypeScript declaration file (`d.ts`) for the OpenSpace Javascript API.
 This allows developers using TypeScript to have syntax highlighting, IntelliSense, and type definitions for the entire API, including OpenSpace Lua functions.

-### Why this exists
+## Why this exists

 Instead of publishing the `openspace-api-js.d.ts` file to the @types namespace on npm or the DefinitelyTyped repository, we keep it in this repository.
 Since the OpenSpace Lua API updates frequently, maintaining control over the TypeScript declaration file ensures that changes can be reflected quickly without going through a lengthy approval process.

 ## Usage

 1. Copy the `openspace-api-js.d.ts` file from the `declaration` folder to your project's `src` folder.
-2. Ensure that your TypeScript configuration (`tsconfig.json`) includes the copied `.d.ts`file in `compilerOptions` if necessary.
+2. Ensure your TypeScript configuration (`tsconfig.json`) includes the copied `.d.ts`file in `compilerOptions`, if necessary.

 ## Generating an Updated TypeScript Declaration File

+The TypeScript declaration file needs to match the Lua API of the specific OpenSpace version you're using for your project.
+Note that the file in this repository might not be up to date with the latest OpenSpace master, or even released version.

 To generate an updated `openspace-api-js.d.ts` file: